-My problem on this trip was that many of the files, email, online podcasts and other Cloud-based content I was expecting to be at my finger-tips just weren’t.
+My problem on this trip was that many of the files, emails, online podcasts and other cloud-based content I was expecting to be at my fingertips just weren’t.
 There were multiple reasons for this.
-My email is in the Cloud and I increasingly just double-click on files, view them or push them into iCloud or OneDrive, forgetting to place them on the local system, as it all eventually syncs up.
+My email is in the cloud and I increasingly just double-click on files, view them or push them into iCloud or OneDrive, forgetting to place them on the local system, as it all eventually syncs up.
 Right?
 Many of the white papers I read, I don’t bother downloading, as I simply bookmark the direct link to them in PDF on the web.
 I watch Netflix without ever downloading episodes.
 And, when I read my beloved New York Times, I click into related articles without ever thinking about the fact I’m being taken back to the Times website.

 At first glance, this may look like a one-off crazy idea, a personal travel application gateway.
 It’s not, instead of the three devices and say 10 apps and websites that I want to cover with this application gateway on the plane, imagine it’s a Smart Home gateway across 10 appliances or a Smart Car gateway across the combined apps in the entertainment center and the car’s motor systems.
 What I’m getting at is all these local compute resources will need to be leveraged locally if not for the individual app then to optimize use across all these apps by individuals.
 Folks, we’re going to have to rethink what a gateway is and who it serves.
 That’s the other epiphany I had on the plane.
 The last one was don’t take 16-hour flights without something to help you sleep.

 Subscribe to the Actian Blog

 Subscribe to Actian’s blog to get data insights delivered right to you.

 - Stay in the know – Get the latest in data analytics pushed directly to your inbox

 - Never miss a post – You’ll receive automatic email updates to let you know when new posts are live

 - It’s all up to you – Change your delivery preferences to suit your needs